YazzBongoy/PDL-145T-MANAGEMENT-SYSTEM-v2/PDL-145T-Management-System/pdl-145t-management-system/PROJECT_STRUCTURE.md

 - User experience and accessibility
 - Client-side routing and navigation

+**Enhanced Features:**
+- Comprehensive component organization with feature-based folders
+- Cypress for E2E testing and Vitest for unit testing
+- ESLint and Prettier configurations for code quality
+- Design system implementation with `theme.css` and utility styles
+- Responsive and accessible design principles

 **Boundaries:**
 - ✅ UI components and styling
 - ✅ Client-side state management